codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/shared-volumes-between-builds.md

 max-width="90%"
 %}

 This volume exists at `/codefresh/volume` by default.
-You can simply copy files there to have them available in all Codefresh steps (as well as subsequent builds of the same pipeline)
+Simply copy files there to have them available to all Codefresh steps (as well as subsequent builds of the same pipeline).

->Notice that the [git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/) will delete any files **not** mentioned in `.gitignore`.
-Therefore if you want to cache a folder that exists in your project directory (such as `node_modules`) you also need to add it to `.gitignore`
+>The [Git clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/) deletes any files **not** specified in `.gitignore`.
+To cache a folder that exists in your project directory (such as `node_modules`), you must also add it to `.gitignore`

 ## Using the shared volume

-You can see the example project at [https://github.com/codefreshdemo/cf-example-shared-volumes-between-builds](https://github.com/codefreshdemo/cf-example-shared-volumes-between-builds).
-The repository contains a simple application, a Dockerfile and an example pipeline that saves/reads a dummy file to the Codefresh volume
+You can see the example project at [https://github.com/codefreshdemo/cf-example-shared-volumes-between-builds](https://github.com/codefreshdemo/cf-example-shared-volumes-between-builds){:target="\_blank"}.
+The repository contains a simple application, a Dockerfile, and an example pipeline that saves/reads a dummy file to the Codefresh volume.

 Here is the whole pipeline: